Learn more about lifts and lifting equipment regulations with our FAQs

 Under LOLER, the responsibility lies with the duty holder, who is a lift owner, facilities manager, or person responsible for the lift.
 If you are one of those, you are responsible for the safe operation of the lift.
 Basically, this means that you have a legal responsibility to ensure that the lift is thoroughly examined by a competent person at regular intervals and that it is safe to use.

-A competent person is somebody who has sufficient technical and practical knowledge of lifting equipment, who is able to detect defects or weaknesses and can assess how significant those are for the safety and continued use of the lifting equipment.
 The Health and Safety Executive (HSE) states that the competent person should be sufficiently impartial and independent in order to make an objective assessment.
 It is not advisable to use the same person to perform routine maintenance and carry out thorough examinations, as they would then essentially be assessing their own work.
 That is why it is important that the thorough examination is carried out by a third party who is impartial and independent.

 No. Maintenance should not be confused with a thorough examination.
 Maintenance involves replacing worn or damaged parts, topping up fluid levels and making routine adjustments to ensure risks are avoided.
 A thorough examination under LOLER, although it may overlap with certain aspects of maintenance work, is a safety inspection and risk assessment.
 It acts as a check that maintenance is being carried out properly and determines if the lift/lifting equipment is safe to use.
 It is to lifts/lifting equipment what an MOT is to cars.